Updated February 2020

 Cruises to Antarctica from South America

 Cruises are cheaper from South America due to the sheer number of ships and operators, as well as shorter cruising times.
-It is in Ushuaia that you’ll find the greater choice of ships, itineraries, comfort levels and price.
+Ushuaia is the unrivalled hub of Antarctica cruising and it is here that you’ll find the greatest choice of ships, itineraries, comfort levels and expedition prices.

 A cruise to Antarctica is a considerable travel investment.
 Having peace of mind, and booking your entire journey well in advance, is certainly recommended in this case.
-The protracted stress of ‘what if flights sell out?’ is certainly nor worth a couple of hundred dollars’ savings, when one spends thousands.
+The protracted stress of ‘what if flights sell out?’ is certainly not worth a couple of hundred dollars’ savings, when one spends thousands.